|

 503 - Maintenance and use of materials

-classifying and assigning subject headings in the Library’s MARC
+and assigning subject headings in the Librarys MARC records.

 503.3 - Weeding.